 How is this possible?

-Getting a final expense policy on the behalf of another person is only possible if there is insurable interest.
+Getting a final expense policy on the behalf of another person like a parent or grandparent is only possible if there is insurable interest.
 Insurable interest is when that person’s death results in a financial loss for you.
 Hence why your options for purchasing a policy are limited to yourself and your loved ones.

 Your loved ones may be an insurable interest for a variety of reasons.
 If you are getting final expense insurance for your children or parents, their deaths will result in a financial loss by virtue of you having to pay funeral costs.
 If your spouse passes away and he or she had previously helped pay household expenses, then you incur a financial hardship for bills and funeral costs.